frouo/lembot-public-website/blog/[21-05-10] welcome.md

 ## Who is behind

-Hello, I am François, the developer of [lembot.com](https://lembot.com) 👋 and fan of the lemlist's team, tools and growth.
+Hello, I am François, the maker of [lembot.com](https://lembot.com) 👋 and fan of the lemlist's team, tools and growth.

 ## Lembot's date of birth